hiperium/city-sectors/functions/README.md

 This project contains source code and supports files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- **city-data-function** - Function that retrieves a city by its ID from a DynamoDB table.
+- **read-city-function** - Function that retrieves a city by its ID from a DynamoDB table.

 The application uses AWS resources like Lambda and DynamoDB.
 These resources are defined in the `template.yaml` file in the parent project.